 At that same time, the ABT® Studio Company was touring and I was given permission to photograph their performances.
 It was great traveling with these kids and the experience provided the necessary time to develop the skill required to shoot fast movement mostly in low light.
 After two years I was invited to photograph the main company, which led to other requests for similar work.

-My main focus continues to be stage work but I enjoy getting dancers out of the theater to create interesting images.
-I do regular studio work for my commercial clients and look forward to new challenges.
 Having had the privilege of photographing many of the worlds most noted dancers, my personal goal is to expand that body of work and in some small way leave tangible evidence of the beauty they created.

 Looking at a photograph is different from watching a performance.
 The camera freezes a moment in time that immediately becomes the past.
 It preserves an instant that is usually not evident to the audience who is watching the dancer pass through it.
 I’m happy to be able to preserve some of these moments.